 A move in the right direction is currently taking place with the formulation of the Smart Specialization Strategy for Albania, a policy formulation process initiated and supported by the European Union, to boost a region's competitive advantage and work towards growing its realistic potential.
 The process is entrepreneurial in itself and requires extensive stakeholder engagement to discover existing activities and identify regional strengths.

 3.7.4.
-Main challenges and needs at institutional level to promote entrepreneurialism teaching by using entrepreneurial methodologies.
+Main challenges and needs at institutional level to promote entrepreneurialism

 Among teaching staff